ATTX-project/ATTX-project.github.io/attx_project/Dissemination-Workflow.md

 # Dissemination pipelines

 Dissemination workflow is used to transform subset of the working data stored as graphs into documents that can be accessed through an API or as a file.
-This document describes "pure" dissemenation graphs, that do not contain any other processing components other than the graph to document tranformation.
+This document describes "pure" dissemination graphs, that do not contain any other processing components other than the graph to document transformation.

 ## Workflow component

-Figure X shows the plugins required to build the simplest dissemination pipeline.
+Figure 1 Shows the plugins required to build the simplest dissemination pipeline.

 ![Figure 1.
 Simple dissemination UV pipeline](images/dp-overview.svg)